 IT Operations and Support

-While not always directly responsible for security monitoring and incident response, these IT professionals help run an organization's servers, data storage, and other hardware systems.
+While not always directly responsible for security monitoring and incident response, these IT professionals help run an organisation's servers, data storage, and other hardware systems.
 They may also be responsible for tech support and issue troubleshooting, making the assets to any disaster recovery team.

 Risk Management Experts

-These specialists assess and manage the organization's risk related to cyber attacks and other IT threats.
+These specialists assess and manage the organisation's risk related to cyber attacks and other IT threats.
 They're effective in helping predict and simulate potential attacks to identify vulnerabilities, and they help suggest improvements to prevent real-world attacks.